LB Community Compost

 Testimonials

-"Everytime I have gone, I find a world I want to live in.
+"Every time I have gone, I find a world I want to live in.
 It lifts my spirit to see people generously taking matters into their own hands to build community in the soil and with the people of Long Beach.
 This group has made space where there previously wasn't for this vital part of life.
 It is a labor of love that deserves financial support in whatever ways possible.
 Thank you for all that you do!" -Kayleigh

 "I compost with LBCC because I believe enriching community is an essential Long Beach value that LBCC reenforces with absolute pride and abundance.
 They are a critical constant in the progressive thread of mutual aid building in this city and are able to bring together neighbors with sincere joy to boot." -Madison